awbla/awbla-student-workflow/content/4-processing.md

 --------------
 ### Adding Items to OneDrive:

 {:#adddocuments}
 #### Adding Documents to OneDrive
-Scanned documents will need to be transferred from the desktop into correct folder structure, then uploaded to the *Documents* folder in the AWBLA OneDrive.
+Scanned documents saved in your OneDrive will need to be uploaded to the *Documents* folder in the AWBLA OneDrive.

-##### Download the Documents folder structure
+##### Download the Documents folder structure prior to scanning
 - Navigate to the *CLIR-DHC Crabtree* folder in the AWBLA OneDrive
 - Click the box for the *Documents* folder
     - This folder set is organized as follows: